alokright/WeatherApp-UnityPlugin/README.md

 ### 1. Error Code Propagation

-The current system does not consistently propagate error codes back to the Unity codebase, which can make it challenging to identify and address specific issues.
+The current system does not propagate error codes back to Unity, which can make it challenging to identify and address specific issues.

 ### 2. Lack of Request and Response IDs